-People with Type 1 diabetes normally rely on insulin treatments to control their blood glucose levels, and they can take it through either a pump or an injection.
+People with Type 1 diabetes rely on insulin treatments to control their blood glucose levels, and they can take it through either a pump or an injection.
 People with Type 1 diabetes are usually diagnosed earlier in life and it is not known to be linked to age, weight or lifestyle factors.

 There are 3 common types of insulin someone could be prescribed which are listed below: